-Dr Zuo provided details of numerous full scale investigations from the Fred Hartman Bridge, Houston, Texas, USA, reflecting on how re-analysis of existing data possibly changes the assessment of this instability (Zuo et al, 2008).
-Although comparisons of RWIV with vortex-induced vibration (VIV) illustrate similarities between the two phenomena, suggesting that RWIV may be due to a type of VIV excitation, the effect of the rivulets remains unclear.
+Dr Zuo provided details of numerous full-scale investigations from the Fred Hartman Bridge, Houston, Texas, USA, reflecting on how reanalysis of existing data possibly changes the assessment of this instability (Zuo et al., 2008).
+Although comparisons of RWIV with vortex-induced vibration (VIV) illustrate similarities between the two phenomena, suggesting that RWIV may be attributable to a type of VIV excitation, the effect of the rivulets remains unclear.

-Dr Macdonald summarised recent research on analytical modelling of dryinclined galloping using a quasi-steady approach (Macdonald and Larose, 2008a, Macdonald and Larose, 2008b).
+Dr Macdonald summarised recent research on analytical modelling of dry-inclined galloping using a quasi-steady approach (Macdonald and Larose, 2008a, 2008b).
 A number of conjectures on the similarities between RWIV and dry-inclined galloping were considered, notably the effect of the critical Reynolds number and associated drag crisis on both instabilities.